HaruHunab1320/Prism-TS/npm-package/README.md

 - ⚡ Exponentiation operator (**) for power operations
 - 🔀 Nullish coalescing operator (??) for precise null/undefined handling
 - ...
 Spread operator for arrays and objects
+- 🔄 Standard loops (for, for-in, while, do-while) with break/continue
+- 🌊 Uncertainty-aware loops (uncertain for/while) with confidence-based branching
+- 🔀 JavaScript-style || and && operators with type coercion
+- 📍 Enhanced error messages with line and column numbers

 ## Example: AI Model Ensemble